Codecademy/docs/content/python/concepts/functions/functions.md

 ---
-Title: 'Functions'
+Title: "Functions"
-Description: 'Functions allow tasks to be performed multiple times within a program without having to be rewritten.'
+Description: "Functions allow tasks to be performed multiple times within a program without having to be rewritten."
 Subjects:
-  - 'Computer Science'
+  - "Computer Science"
-  - 'Data Science'
+  - "Data Science"
 Tags:
-  - 'Functions'
+  - "Functions"
-  - 'Parameters'
+  - "Parameters"
-  - 'Arguments'
+  - "Arguments"
 CatalogContent:
-  - 'learn-python-3'
+  - "learn-python-3"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 Some tasks need to be performed multiple times within a program.
 Rather than rewrite the same code in multiple places, a function may be defined using the `def` keyword.
 Function definitions may include parameters, providing data input to the function.